 Long-term care insurance helps provide protection against the financial costs of an extended stay in a nursing home or assisted living facility, as well as costs such as adult day care or in-home care.
 The coverage gives policyholders peace of mind that their retirement nest eggs won’t be shredded by sky-high bills for care that can last years and cost thousands of dollars a month.

 Many retirement planners are concerned about the potential financial impacts of having to pay for long-term care.
-Medicare, the national government insurance plan for people 65 and older, does not cover long-term care needs such as staying in a nursing home or assisted living facility or for getting help day-to-day activities.
+Medicare, the national government insurance plan for people 65 and older, does not cover long-term care needs such as staying in a nursing home or assisted living facility or for getting help with day-to-day activities.
 Medicaid, the need-based government health insurance program, can pay for long-term care including care at home, as well as in a nursing home.
 However, because it’s designed for people of limited means, it can be difficult for many retirees to qualify for Medicaid.

 What Long-Term Care Insurance Covers